alirezamxi/alirezamxi/README.md

 About Me:
 🎓 Ph.D.
 Student in Computer Science

-💻 Teaching Assistant for CSCE 2110 at UNT

 🔍 Working on research projects in the field of AI

 💡 Always learning and improving in C++, Python, Machine Learning, and more!